caofanCPU/D8gerAutoCode/README.md

 ### Using manual(v3.0+)
 1.Open the configuration box to set the generation parameters, `Preference` --> `Other Settings` --> `D8gerAutoCode`

-2.Check the file to be generated and choose the generation path, rewrite `author`、`author` and `locale`, and click the button to save your configuration.
+2.Check the file to be generated and choose the generation path, rewrite `author`、`apiUrlPrefix` and `locale`, and click the button to save your configuration.

 <div align="center">
     <img src="http://file.debuggerpowerzcy.top/power/D8King.jpg" />